abnerpalmeira/acme-epc/README.md

 ### Incomplete Working Hours

 Because there is the possibility of an employee getting paid for an hour that he didn't work fully, I decided to work with minutes instead of hours; this also made it much easier to check for interval overlapping.
-Working with minutes, the logic came down to three cases: the working interval is fully contained in a current rate interval, or it's partially contained, or it isn't contained at all.
+Working with minutes, the logic came down to three cases: the working interval is fully contained in a current rate interval, it's partially contained, or it isn't contained at all.
-It made the implementation easy because only two of these cases needed code.
+It made the implementation easy because only two of these cases need code.

 ### Conclusion
 Besides the above facts the rest of my approach was pretty standard, I used classes, constants and tried to keep everything organized and simple.
 For styling I used black.

 ## Tests
-To to avoid the use of third party libraries I used unittest for testing.
+To to avoid the use of third party libraries I used <b>unittest</b> for testing.

 ## Future Improvements
 - Accept different currencies.